Ali-mk1122/py.code/BMI/readme .md

 ▎Conclusion

-This explanation clarifies how the provided BMI calculator works, highlights its flaws, and offers a corrected approach to classify BMI accurately based on standard thresholds.
+This explanation clarifies how the provided BMI calculator works,